bbc/bbcrd_vault_collection/roles/restart/README.md

-By default this role will only restart servers which are running a version of Vault which doesn't match the installed binary (e.g. need restarting after an update).
-You can force a restart of one or more specific hosts by setting the `bbcrd_vault_restart_servers` variable to a list of hosts.
+By default this role will only restart servers which are running a version of Vault which doesn't match the installed binary (e.g. need restarting after an update) or for which the Vault or systemd configuration has changed.
+You can also force a restart of one or more specific hosts by setting the `bbcrd_vault_restart` variable to true on the servers you wish to restart.